howelwu/degit/help.md

   `--cache`,   `-c`  Only use local cache
   `--force`,   `-f`  Allow non-empty destination directory `--verbose`, `-v`  Extra logging
-  `--mode=`,   `-m=` Force the mode by which pdegit clones the repo
+  `--mode=`,   `-m=` Force the mode by which p_degit clones the repo
                      Valid options are `tar` or `git` (uses SSH)

-See https://github.com/howelwu/pdegit for more information
+See https://github.com/howelwu/degit for more information